Claiming depreciation on your rental property

-If you haven’t been claiming depreciation on your rental property, here are some fast facts to help you better understand what it is and what you can claim.
+If you haven’t been claiming, here are some fast facts to help you better understand what depreciation is, what you can claim, and how to claim depreciation on your rental property.

 In this article, we will answer the following questions: